7

 Portfolio planning at a more tactical level helps senior leadership know when projects will get worked.
 Portfolio planning improves overall portfolio success by taking into account the limited resources (financial and human) and comparing this against known project dependencies in order to properly sequence projects.
 Strategic planning is proactive work that outlines the major components needed to accomplish strategic goals.
 Strategic planning will not account for the numerous small projects that get requested throughout the year (that’s the role of the portfolio management process).
 Portfolio planning utilizes select information from all project requests (large and small) to sequence the projects (based on dependencies, resource constraints, and priorities) in a way that creates an ideal portfolio at a given point in time.

-The chart below highlights three parallel steps of the planning process: strategic planning, portfolio planning, and project planning.
+The chart above highlights three parallel steps of the planning process: strategic planning, portfolio planning, and project planning.
 Strategic planning often covers a 1-3 year planning horizon (or longer) and is generally longer than portfolio planning and project planning (except for large and/or complex projects).

 Fundamentally, portfolio management is about strategic execution and maximizing value to the organization through important project investments.
 Through various processes, leadership teams can determine how well their project investments align to key strategic goals.
 Optimization techniques can further enhance the value of the portfolio, ensuring that organizations get the biggest bang for their project buck.
 Nevertheless, some organizations turn to portfolio management to merely help at the tactical level—getting projects done—and are less concerned with using portfolio management for strategic execution.
 Organizations should be mindful of their portfolio management approach—is it strategic, tactical, or both?